pinnacle-comp/pinnacle/README.md

 - [ ] The other stuff Awesome has
 - [x] Is very cool :thumbsup:

-## Info
-### What is Pinnacle?
-Pinnacle is a Wayland compositor built in Rust using [Smithay](https://github.com/Smithay/smithay).

-In short, this is my attempt at creating something like [AwesomeWM](https://github.com/awesomeWM/awesome) for Wayland.

-It sports high configurability through a (soon to be) deep Lua API, with plans for a Rust API in the future.

-### Why Pinnacle?
-Well, I currently use [Awesome](https://github.com/awesomeWM/awesome).
-And I really like it!
-Unfortunately, Awesome doesn't exist for Wayland ([anymore](http://way-cooler.org/blog/2020/01/09/way-cooler-post-mortem.html)).
-There doesn't seem to be any Wayland compositor out there that has all of the following:
-- Tags for window management
-- Configurable in Lua (or any other programming language for that matter)
-- Has a bunch of batteries included (widget system, systray, etc)

-So, this is my attempt at making an Awesome-esque Wayland compositor.

 ## Dependencies
+> I have not tested these.
+If Pinnacle doesn't work properly with these packages installed, please submit an issue.

 You'll need the following packages, as specified by [Smithay](https://github.com/Smithay/smithay):
 `libwayland libxkbcommon libudev libinput libgdm libseat`, as well as `xwayland`.
 - Arch:
     ```
-    sudo pacman -S wayland wayland-protocols libxkbcommon systemd-libs libinput mesa seatda xwayland
+    sudo pacman -S wayland wayland-protocols libxkbcommon systemd-libs libinput mesa seatd xwayland
     ```
 - Debian:
     ```